How to Overcome Lack of Self-Confidence In Decision Making

 Here are 6 ways to help you overcome your low self confidence in decision making:

 Try to recall instances that you have done well.
 The fact that you have ever done well is proof that you are capable of producing the same in the future.

-Give yourself a pat in the back, for even the littlest decisions that you make.
+Give yourself a pat in the back for even the littlest decisions that you make.
 When you do this frequently enough, you can gear yourself up to making bigger decisions in time.

 If your limiting beliefs came about because you have never been allowed to make decisions as a child, then it is time to take charge.
-Your parents may have wanted to shelter you from making the wrong choices when you were young but you need to learn to be responsible for your own life from now!
+Your parents may have wanted to shelter you from making the wrong choices when you were young but you need to learn to be responsible for your own life from now.

 In some situations, putting things in motion can get you started on the path towards making the right decisions.
-You can take action by finding out what it is you need to know, to make a better decision.
-When you take action, choices, that once look cloudy, can become clearer in what is involved!
+You can take action by finding out what it is you need to know to make a better decision.
+When you take action, choices that once look cloudy can become clearer in what is involved!

 “Don’t wait until everything is just right.
 It will never be perfect.
 There will always be challenges, obstacles and less than perfect conditions.
 So what.
 Get started now.
 With each step you take, you will grow stronger and stronger, more and more skilled, more and more self-confident and more and more successful.” – Mark Victor Hansen

-- Upgrade Yourself: Without a doubt, if you find yourself lacking in knowledge and skills to make the right decisions, consider upgrading yourself.
+Without a doubt, if you find yourself lacking in knowledge and skills to make the right decisions, consider upgrading yourself.
 Education does not end when formal school ends.

-They help to provide the much needed guidance needed to steer through the many life decisions thrown onto your path.
+They help to provide the much-needed guidance to steer through the many life decisions thrown onto your path.
 If you have not sorted them out yet this far, it is no wonder you have been experiencing difficulties in making decisions.

 “A man’s errors are his portals of discovery.” – James Joyce (Irish novelist, 1882-1941)

 Work on removing your fears.
-As you keep at building your self confidence, you will begin to build more and more trust in yourself.
+As you keep on building your self confidence, you will begin to build more and more trust in yourself.
 From negativity and doubt, you will begin to experience a new sense of empowerment.
 You are now building a life that you can lay claim to.
 Making bigger and bigger decisions for yourself just becomes easier!